dime-coin/electrum-docs/cmdline.rst

 ============

-Electrum has a powerful command line.
+Electrum-Dime has a powerful command line.
 This page will show you a few basic principles.

-Note that this page has been updated for Electrum 4.0.
+Note that this page has been updated for Electrum-Dime 1.0.

 Using the inline help
 ---------------------

-To see the list of Electrum commands, type:
+To see the list of Electrum-Dime commands, type:

 .. code-block:: bash